BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/file-formats.md

 ## PDF Output

-When `PDF` is selected and the task runs on a SOLIDWORKS part or assembly, PDMPublisher is smart enough to look for a drawing with the same name in the same folder.
+When `PDF` is selected for a SOLIDWORKS part or assembly, PDMPublisher looks for a drawing with the same name in the same folder.

 For example, if the task runs on: